-Safety and Acceptance
+Safety & Acceptance

 Everyone needs a safe environment where he or she belongs and is accepted.
 In a world of healthy kids, many children with medical needs feel rejected and left out.
 Life-threatening illnesses bring a host of isolating circumstances that most of us never experience.
 In HopeKids’ supportive peer community, no child is the only one wearing a mask or using a wheelchair.
 No one is stared at because she is bald, or because he has a feeding tube.
 At HopeKids, everyone belongs.

 Many of our events are held privately providing a safe, healthy environment away from large public crowds.
 Public spaces are a problem for our immune-suppressed kids; minimizing exposure both protects them and reduces parental stress.

-1. 20 March 2013 http://www.med.umich.edu/yourchild/topics/chronic.htm
+4. 20 March 2013 http://www.med.umich.edu/yourchild/topics/chronic.htm

-2. 18 March 2013 http://www.nasponline.org/resources/mentalhealth/mhtips.aspx
+5. 18 March 2013 http://www.nasponline.org/resources/mentalhealth/mhtips.aspx